 University registration is the official recognition of a student’s relationship with the university and is the basic authorization for a student’s access to campus resources.

 To become a registered student at Cornell University a person must,

 - Settle all financial accounts, including current semester tuition

 - Satisfy New York State and university health requirements

-- Have no registration holds from their college, the Office of the Judicial Administrator, Cornell Health, or the Bursar.
+- Have no registration holds from their college, Cornell Health, or the Bursar.

 Enrollment in courses does not constitute or imply university registration.

 Checking Registration Status

 To check your registration status, log in to Student Essentials and view your "Registration Status" at the top of the page.

 - If you are registered, your Registration Status will state "Registered" with a green checkmark.